emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

 :::
 {% endemqxce %}

-[PostgreSQL](https://www.postgresql.org/) is the world's most advanced open-source relational database.
-EMQX supports integration with PostgreSQL so you can save MQTT messages and client events to PostgreSQL, or use events to trigger the update or removal of data to record the online status or online/offline of clients.
+[PostgreSQL](https://www.postgresql.org/) is the world's most advanced open-source relational database, possessing robust data processing capabilities suitable for everything from simple applications to complex data tasks.
+EMQX supports integration with PostgreSQL, enabling efficient handling of real-time data streams from IoT devices.
+This integration supports large-scale data storage, precise querying, and complex data association analysis while ensuring data integrity.
+Leveraging EMQX's efficient message routing and PostgreSQL's flexible data model, it's easy to monitor device statuses, track events, and audit operations, providing businesses with deep data insights and robust business intelligence support.

 This page provides a comprehensive introduction to the data integration between EMQX and PostgreSQL with practical instructions on creating a rule and data bridge.